danieljpost-codes/codesample-ruby-koans/README.md

 # codesample-ruby-koans
-This records my second journey through the Ruby Koans
+This records my second journey through the Ruby Koans.